Beyond Autistic Burnout

 Practice several techniques to notice and dissolve internalized ableism and other negative messaging, without accidentally gaslighting yourself.

-Masking/camouflaging less, to the extent that it is safe, when it is available to you.
+Exploring authenticity, masking/camouflaging less, to the extent that it is safe, when it is available to you, and what it means to show up as your true self.
 Figuring out what’s you and what’s the mask.
 Exploring your own wants and needs.

 Get better acquainted with what you have already done to accommodate your sensory needs over the years, and giving yourself permission to do that more intentionally, and to a greater degree.
 Exploring new ideas and options.